lmarqs/liferay-training/README.md

     The same feature of `BaseIndexer#postProcessContextBooleanFilter`.
     This method is invoked while the main search query is being constructed.
-    * Ensures that entities with the status STATUS_IN_TRASH aren’t added to the query.
+    * Ensures that entities with the status STATUS_IN_TRASH are not added to the query.

     See [`EntryModelPreFilterContributor` and `GuestbookModelPreFilterContributor`](https://github.com/lmarqs/liferay-training/pull/2/commits/a4e712cced85767c127b8895b0223a5125b01283).